 - girl < girls

-Irregular Plural Nouns
+Irregular Plural Nouns Examples

 Irregular plural nouns are plural nouns that are not formed by using the suffixes -s or -es.
 Instead, irregular plural nouns undergo separate changes.

-Nouns ending in -f or -fe
+Examples of nouns ending in -f or -fe

 To create the plural form of the word ending in -fe you need to replace the f with v then add -es.